How to Sew a Quick and Easy DIY Tea Cozy Tutorial

 Cutting Instructions

-From the fat quarter for the outside of the tea cozy cut:
+From the fat quarter of exterior fabric for the outside of the tea cozy cut:

 - 2 rectangles 10 1/2″ x 10″

-From the fat quarter for the outside of the tea cozy cut:
+From the fat quarter of lining fabric for the inside of the tea cozy cut:

 - 2 rectangles 10 1/2″ x 10″